samuel625pere/cs50/README.md

 using ubuntu and the linux distro.

-The language used for the scripts was python, alongside the [Flask](https://flask.palletsprojects.com/en/latest/) library, as a framework for a webserver, the pages were designed using bootstrap 5 for the looks and flask's compatibity with jinja to streamline looks and display the data, the database was made in sqlite3 and was connected to it by the python sqlite3 library throughout the application.
+The language used for the scripts was python, alongside the [Flask](https://flask.palletsprojects.com/en/latest/) library, as a framework for a webserver.

+The html pages were designed using bootstrap 5 and in order to simplify and streamline their look Jinja 2 was used for both its functionality for creating layouts and displaying the requested data from the database.

+To supply the application a database was made in sqlite3 and was connected to it by the python sqlite3 library throughout the application.
 The bleach library was used to sanitize any code with probable malicious application.